Evil

 When we become aware of evil habits, we are more likely to stop them.
 This isn’t always true, though, since we must have at least some love of others to even consider it.
 Often, we can use that awareness to hide their evil further.

 Many people falsely believe evil decisions are products of stupidity.
-While evil is often focused on short-term gain, self-interested and inconsiderate decisions come through all possible scopes of understanding and breadth of time, and the most evil people in the world are also the most intelligent.
+While evil is typically focused on short-term gain, self-interested and inconsiderate decisions come through all possible scopes of understanding and breadth of time, and the most evil people in the world are also the most intelligent.

 Decisions